gitskim/OperatingSystem/lecture21-kernel-virtual-memory/README.md

 NOTE: The main difference between sleeping locks and spin locks is that acquiring a spin lock means it's constantl checking for its availability while sleeping locks do not do constant cpu-exhausting check.

+NOTE: Being blocked simply means you are not in the runqueue.
+After runqueue becomes empty, it looks at the wait queue and puts a task from the wait queue on the runqueue (this information belongs to runqueue section)

 # Kernel
 ![virtual-memory](../img/kernel_img.svg)